 New York has Miracle on 34th Street.
 London has A Christmas Carol.
 Chicago has Home Alone.
 Where does that leave L.A.?
-Zócalo asked novelist Alix Ohlin, who is spending the year in Los Angeles, for her fictional take on Christmas in Southern California.
+In 2011, Zócalo asked novelist Alix Ohlin, who was spending the year in Los Angeles, for her fictional take on Christmas in Southern California.

 On Christmas Eve, Juliette shows up at my place in Pasadena with her four-year old daughter, TS, and five shopping bags bursting with unwrapped gifts.
 It’s dusk when the doorbell rings, and when I look through the window it takes me a second to figure out who it is.
 I haven’t seen either of them since TS was a baby, and the last I heard they were living in Stockton with a guy Juliette met on the Internet.

 “I didn’t know you were coming,” I say.
 It comes out sounding unfriendly, though that’s not how I mean it.

 But Juliette waltzes in as if she’s expected.
 This is one gift I have somehow given her: the belief that any place she goes, she will be welcomed.

 “Merry Christmas, Mama,” she says.

 She stands in the living room, shopping bags in each hand, surveying my lame, under-decorated plastic tree with an expression I recognize as unsurprised disappointment.
 It’s the same look I often leveled in her direction throughout her teenage years.
 Her hair is dyed red, and she’s wearing mascara so thick it must hurt to blink.
 She’s always been slender, but now she’s so thin she looks pared down, a sliver of herself, like somebody’s worked her over with a nail file.